microsoft/promptflow/examples/flows/evaluation/eval-multi-turn-metrics/README.md

     - Give an score value which is calculated by ( 0.3 * "accuracy and relevance" + 0.2 * "coherence and completeness" + 0.25 * "engagement and tone" + 0.15 * "conciseness and clarity" + 0.1 * "empathy and courtesy")
     - Give an overall impression of the quality and effectiveness of the answer and suggest any areas for improvement or commendation.
 Write it in "Overall".

-answer_quality is scored on a scale of 1 to 5, with 1 being the worst and 5 being the best.
+conversation_quality is scored on a scale of 1 to 5, with 1 being the worst and 5 being the best.

 * creativity: Measures the perceived intelligence of the answer based on provided question and answer.
 Perceived intelligence definition: